merope82/JWIms/README.md

 went well.
 This may be less interesting than the other images, but it is still a nice image, so I wanted to include it, especially as it helps to understand the various instrument and system checkouts that were executed during commissinoning.

+### PID 1473 - PSF check across all SI fields of view

+If this image is familiar, it is because you have seen it, although not exactly like this.
+Part of this image, the 7.7 micron filter part, was used in the famous PR image that shows the telescope field-of-view with all instruments.
+Not publicly known, 5.6 micron filter image was also taken, thereby allowing a color combination to be made.
+The resulting image is beautiful.
+I kept the small Lyot field in the top corner, as there is a nice small spiral galaxy in it.
+Enjoy!